chasbro/most-popular-tags/readme.txt

 == Description ==

 Most Popular Tags is a WordPress plugin that allows you to display your blog's most popular tags or categories as a sidebar widget.
 The plugin takes advantage of the new Widget API introduced in WordPress 2.8, allowing multiple instances of the same widget, each with it's own unique configuration.
-You can specify how many tags/categories to show, the size of the smallest and largest ones, which unit and format to use as well as advanced ordering options.
+You can specify how many tags/categories/link categories to show, the size of the smallest and largest ones, which unit and format to use as well as advanced ordering options.

 == Installation ==